jamesyoung-15/Todo-List/README.md

 # To-Do List with Django
+![](./src/screenshot.png)

 Created a To-Do List Application with Django.
 Users can create an account to create, read, update, and delete different tasks.
-Purpose is for learning Django framework and hosting an application.
+Purpose is for learning basics of Django framework and hosting an application.
 Link to project [here](https://todo.jamesyy.info/).

-## Preview

-![](./src/screenshot.png)

 ## Application Tech Stack
 - Front-end: HTML/CSS